Speech Pathology and Audiology

 The programs in Speech-Language Pathology and Audiology are accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.

-Students considering the major may call the Division of Speech Pathology and Audiology to schedule an appointment with an advisor.
+Students considering the major may call the Division of Speech Pathology and Audiology to schedule an appointment with an adviser.

 Students in any UH community college should obtain program outlines from the Division of Speech Pathology and Audiology to familiarize themselves with the pre-SPA requirements so they can complete them during their first two years.